2024MaileN/Fashion-Website/README.md

 # Fashion-Website
-Explore different fashion styles through my website!
+Explore different fashion styles from the 2000s on this website!